adrn/schwimmbad/paper/paper.md

 ---
-title: 'schwimmbad: A uniform API to parallel processing pools in Python'
+title: 'schwimmbad: A uniform interface to parallel processing pools in Python'
 tags:
   - Python
   - multiprocessing